 Moving up to the Premium Luxury trim gets you Enhanced Automatic Parking Assist.
 You also now get Lane Change Alert with Side Blind Zone Alert and Lane Keep Assist with Lane Departure Warning.
 There's also a Rear Cross Traffic Alert and an optional Night Vision System.

-Compare the 2021 Cadillac Escalade Premium Luxury vs Sport Trim Levels.
-What is the Difference?
+Compare the 2021 Cadillac Escalade Premium Luxury vs Sport Trims.
+What is the difference?

 The next trim level up from the Premium Luxury is called the Sport model.
 It's available as a two-wheel drive or four-wheel drive model.
 It comes powered by the same V8 engine as before and has the same automatic transmission system.
 You once again have the option of the diesel engine if you wish.